mukarramarif/Beat-Shazam/README.md

 - Select a playlist from your Spotify account to play the game with.
 - Listen to a snippet of a randomly selected song from the chosen playlist.
 - Guess the artist, title, and year of the song.
-- Earn points based on the accuracy of your guesses.
-- Leaderboard to track high scores.

 ## Technologies Used